 Again, this appears to illustrate that you are completely ignoring every other story outside of his five major feature film appearances from 1978-2006, which all had a characterization of Superman informed by the Silver Age, when most of these criticisms might have been considered valid.

-Unfortunately, that was over three decades ago.
+Unfortunately, that was nearly four decades ago.

 9) “When You Take Away His Powers He Turns Into Any Other Superhero”